storesafe/cordova-sqlite-storage/README.md

   - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;
   - if the issue is with *retrieving* data from a table, that the test program includes the statements you used to open the database, create the table, and enter the data you are trying to retrieve.

-Then you can post the issue to the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin).
+Then you can post the issue to the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin) or [raise a new issue](https://github.com/brodysoft/Cordova-SQLitePlugin/issues/new).

 ## Community forum